Azure/azure-powershell/src/Compute/Compute/help/New-AzVMConfig.md

 $vmConfig = Set-AzVMSecurityProfile -VM $vmConfig -SecurityType $securityType_TL;
 New-AzVM -ResourceGroupName $rgname -Location $loc -VM $vmConfig;
 $vm = Get-AzVM -ResourceGroupName $rgname -Name $vmname;
-# Validate that for -SecurityType "TrustedLaunch" "-Vtpm" and -"SecureBoot" are "Enabled/true"
+# Validate that for -SecurityType "TrustedLaunch", "-Vtpm" and "-SecureBoot" are "Enabled/true"
 #$vm.SecurityProfile.UefiSettings.VTpmEnabled $true;
 #$vm.SecurityProfile.UefiSettings.SecureBootEnabled $true;
 ```

-This example creats a VM using VmConfig object for Trusted Launch SecurityType and vlaidates flags Vtpm and SecureBoot to be true (under this setting by default)
+This example creates a VM using a VMConfig object for the TrustedLaunch Security Type and validates flags VtpmEnabled and SecureBootEnabled are true by default.

 ## PARAMETERS